sozu/py-dhampyr/README.md

 ### Requiring constraint

-`+` operator lets a `Validator` requires an input value and fails if it does not exist.
+`+` operator lets a `Validator` require an input value and fail if the value is missing, `None` or considered to be *empty*.
 The error caused by this constraint is represented with `MissingFailure` whose name is `missing`.

 ```
 class C: